 type of contact are calculated from equations (1) and (2).
 Rest of the parameters are kept constant for a direct comparison of the effect of contact type and substrate chemistry.

-Contact in air shows the highest attractive forces on the hydrophilic substrate.
+On the hydrophilic substrate, contact in air shows the highest attractive forces.
 In underwater, the “wet” contact shows close to no adhesion while “bubble” contact shows moderate adhesion.
 In contrast, for a hydrophilic substrate, the highest attractive forces are seen in underwater “wet” contact, much larger than adhesion in air.
 Even underwater “bubble” contact has slightly higher adhesion than in air.
 Note that we have eliminated the effect of contact area by fixing the area fraction α 1 and pad/hair size (Dp/Dh).
 All curves correspond to the same total hair contact area.
 The above effects can thus be attributed solely to how capillary force changes for each type of contact.

 On a hydrophilic substrate, contact angle of the oily adhesive fluid is 6° (Table (1)) when surrounded by air and 150° when surrounded by water, as calculated from equation

 (3).
 This results in the capillary bridge shape having a net negative and slightly positive curvatures respectively (Figure 9).
-Since laplace contribution controls capillary force at such extreme contact angles (see section 2.3.2), the fluid bridges show strong adhesion in air while underwater, it shows little to no adhesion.
+Since Laplace contribution controls capillary force at such extreme contact angles (see section 2.3.2), the fluid bridges show strong adhesion in air while underwater, it shows little to no adhesion.

-On a hydrophobic substrate, the contact angles of the fluid in air and water are similarly 50° and 1° respectively.
+On a hydrophobic substrate, however, the contact angles of the fluid in air and water are 50° and 1° respectively.
 In both cases, the contact angles are low, resulting in a net attractive force in both types of contact.
 Additionally, the interfacial tension of the oily fluid underwater ( γfw) is twice that of in air (γfa).Thus, we see higher attractive force in an underwater “wet” contact when compared to contact in air.

 The net force in the underwater “bubble” contact mainly depends on the proportion of hairs that are inside the bubble surrounded by air or outside the bubble surrounded by water (see equation (2)).
-For the given choice of bubble size parameter φb, only part of the hairs are inside the bubble for the hydrophilic substrate while all the hairs are inside the bubble for the hydrophobic substrate.
+For the given choice of bubble size (parameter φb), only part of the hairs are inside the bubble for the hydrophilic substrate while all the hairs are inside the bubble for the hydrophobic substrate.
 This is why its force curve lies in between air and underwater “wet” contact on a hydrophilic substrate, and closely follows air contact for hydrophobic substrate.

-The contribution of the bubble alone to the net force in underwater “bubble” contact is negligible for both hydrophilic and hydrophobic substrates (Figure 3).
+The contribution of capillary force created by the bubble alone to the net force in underwater “bubble” contact is negligible for both hydrophilic and hydrophobic substrates (Figure 3).
 Its contribution is slightly repulsive on the hydrophilic substrate due to the positive curvature of the bubble, and slightly attractive on the hydrophobic substrate due to its negative curvature.
 This small contribution is manifested by a small downward shift in the underwater “bubble” contact force curve on hydrophobic substrate.
 Here, all the hairs are trapped inside the bubble and thus its slightly higher adhesion relative to air contact is due to the small additional contribution of the bubble.

 Capillary Bridge Model: Effect of hair size